-Name of Entity: Senior Lawyers Section Entity Size: Total Number of Entity/Section Executive Committee Positions 12 Chair or Co-Chairs: (rotating chairs) Carole Grayson, David Sprinkle, Jeanine Lutzenhiser, Brian Comstock Staff Liaison: Include name, job title, and department if known Carolyn McGregor Board of Governors Liaison(s): Jordan Couch Kevin Fay
+Name of Entity: Senior Lawyers Section Entity Size: Total Number of Entity/Section Executive Committee Positions 12 Chair or Co-Chairs: (rotating chairs) Carole Grayson, David Sprinkle, Jeanine Lutzenhiser, Brian Comstock Staff Liaison: Include name, job title, and department if known Carolyn McGregor Board of Governors Liaison(s): Jordan Couch Kevin Fay Purpose of Entity: May be stated in Bylaws, Charter, Court Rule, etc.

 The Senior Lawyers Section is open to all WSBA members, although to be a voting member, one must be an active or inactive member of the Washington State Bar Association who is age 55 or older or has been in practice in any jurisdiction for at least 25 years.
 As one of the few Association sections that does not focus on a particular area of the law, the Section provides information about navigating the practice of law, life transitions and developments in the law.
+Strategy to Fulfill Purpose: